 These ‘Lost’ Bird Species Haven’t Been Seen in at Least a Decade – and Scientists Want Help Finding Them

-Nearly 12,000 species of birds exist in the wild, and every day, humans document their sightings of the animals.
+Nearly 12,000 species of exist in the wild, and every day, humans document their sightings of the animals.
 But a handful of avian species haven’t been spotted in years—or, in some cases, in more than a century.

 Now, scientists have compiled an up-to-date list of “lost” birds—and they’re asking members of the public to keep an eye out for these elusive winged creatures.

-Humans have driven an estimated 1,430 bird species extinct over the last 130,000 years.
+Humans have driven an estimated 1,430 species extinct over the last 130,000 years.
 But the birds on the new list are not necessarily gone—they just haven’t been photographed or recorded in at least a decade.

 To come up with the list, researchers analyzed more than 42 million photos, sound recordings and videos captured by amateur birders and uploaded to the citizen science platforms of iNaturalist, Xeno-Canto and the Macaulay Library, which includes eBird.
 They also looked at scientific papers, museum collections and media from search engines, and they consulted with local experts.